hingoman25/RentShack/README.md

 ![alt text](https://i.imgur.com/G3rViNf.png "rentshack")

 *Updated Instructions for C++:* Type `make` in src2 directory.
-Then type `./main` Classes placed in separate files and comments included
+Then type `./main` Classes placed in separate files and comments included.
+Tests are asserts in main.cpp.
+Comment out tests to make changes to items.txt.
+If changes are made to items.txt ensure each post follows the format where info is put on each line, and each post is separated by a space.

 *Instructions for C++:* Type `make` in src1 directory.
 Then type `./a.out` Code returns most frequent and most expensive items in items.txt.